Workforce Development Strategy

 - representing the interests of the record-keeping profession nationally

-The National Archives also works directly and in partnership with other organisations and government bodies on current initiatives that bring archives together and develop innovative practice.
+The National Archives also works directly and in partnership with other organisations and government bodies to bring archives together and develop innovative practice.